Women's empowerment

 Nations, businesses, communities and groups may benefit from implementing programs and policies that adopt the notion of female empowerment.
 Women's empowerment enhances the quality and the quantity of human resources available for development.
 Empowerment is one of the main procedural concerns when addressing human rights and development.

+Women's empowerment is key to economic and social outcomes.
+Benefits from projects that empower women are higher than those that just mainstream gender.
+More than half of bilateral finance for agriculture and rural development already mainstreams gender, but only 6 percent treats gender as fundamental.
+If half of small-scale producers benefited from development interventions that focused on empowering women, it would significantly raise the incomes of an additional 58 million people and increase the resilience of an additional 235 million people.

+According to the Food and Agriculture Organization (FAO), increasing women's empowerment is essential for women's well-being (Women for Women's problems) and has a positive impact on agricultural production, food security, diets and child nutrition.

 Several principles define women's empowerment, such as, for one to be empowered, one must come from a position of disempowerment.
 They must acquire empowerment rather than have it given to them by an external party.
 Other studies have found that empowerment definitions entail people having the capability to make important decisions in their lives while also being able to act on them.
 Empowerment and disempowerment are relative to each other at a previous time; empowerment is a process rather than a product.

 Scholars have identified two forms of empowerment: economic empowerment and political empowerment.